petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-headless-apis.md

 	-u "test@liferay.com:learn"
 ```

-The response returns the blog post.
+The response returns a search result with information about the blog post.

 ```bash
 {